Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - The 2.5D overworld which can be explored, in addition to including puzzles and leading to combat determined by RNG.
 - Combat, in which you are able to see enemy stats, your stats and options for the turn, which also includes the terminal.
 - Cutscenes, which are brief and offer no player interaction, apart from skipping said cutscene.

-Identifying the individual screens (for an app), or pages (for a website) are where a product’s shape starts to become clear.
-They are a distillation of the user stories into a set of distinct sections that satisfy the needs and behaviors identified so far.
-The process of outlining an application’s screens may also highlight any requirements or considerations that have been overlooked up to this point.

-This has the dual purpose of both contributing to a more accurate vision of the product early on, and serving as a jumping-off point for the time when designers do get involved.

 ## Wireframes
 Wireframes are simple page layouts that outline the size and placement of elements, and features on a page.
 They are generally devoid of color, font styles, logos or any design elements.